Handwashing for parents and children

 - Dry your hands with a clean towel.

-When water and soap are not available, use pre-moistened hand wipes or alcohol-based hand rinses.
-Keep hand rinses out of the reach of children because they may be harmful if swallowed.
+When water and soap are not available and hands are not visibly dirty, you can use pre-moistened hand wipes or alcohol-based hand sanitizers.
+Keep sanitizers out of the reach of children because they may be harmful if swallowed.

 How should I wash my baby’s hands?

 - Wash your baby’s hands with soap and a warm, wet, fresh towel (either paper or cloth).